 After “M,” the two most important letters in the performance BMW alphabet are “i” and “s.”
 The changes signified by those two little letters have never been drastic—they’ve usually been limited to Sport suspension, seats and trim, sometimes different wheels—but they’ve resulted in some of the German manufacturer’s most coveted automobiles.

 The precedent was set in 1980 with the launch of the E21 320iS, the first BMW to have “is” added to its model name.
-[Note: The “is” distinction in this case was unofficial on the corporate level, added by BMW’s U.S. dealers to designate 320i models sold with the Sport pacakge of options outlined below.]
+[Note: The “is” distinction, in this case, was unofficial on the corporate level, added by BMW’s U.S. dealers to designate 320i models sold with the Sport package of options outlined below.]

 Today, both the E30 325is and the relatively rare 318is have become cult classics and sought-after collectibles.
 E30s as a whole have attained a desirability that’s almost on par with that of the earlier 2002s, the enthusiast fan base having essentially bypassed the intervening E21s.
 Among E30s, the 325is and the 318is are the ultimate non-M iterations of the range, and only the M3 is more desirable.
 As many owners can attest, both the 318is and the 325is can be great weekend fun cars as well as dependable daily drivers.